gtoff/ros_orchestration_salt/README.md

 # Running ROS launch files on a robot from the cloud with Salt

-This little project was meant to test using Saltstack for the orchestration of robotic tasks on robots from the cloud.
+This little project was meant to test using Saltstack (https://saltstack.com/) for the orchestration of robotic tasks on robots from the cloud.
-Rather than developing our own process management framework /  protocol on top of MQTT or whatever communication primitive we will choose to implement a Cloud Robotics PaaS, the idea is to use what's already there and for remote process execution and configuration management.
+Rather than developing our own process management framework /  protocol on top of MQTT or whatever communication primitive we will choose to implement a Cloud Robotics PaaS, the idea is to use what's already there for remote process execution and configuration management.

-Robots can physically be anywhere and most likely will not be directly addressable (either because NATted or firewalled).
+Robots can physically be anywhere and most likely will not be directly addressable (either because NATted or firewalled or both).
 Salt lets us get around this asymmetric communication issue by relying on an agent installed on the machines/robots to be controlled (salt-minions) to connect to the ZeroMQ on the salt-master which runs in the cloud.

 In this project you find:
  - the 'salt_master' directory